UNK Quick Links

 Unique information about the UNK teacher education program:

-The University of Nebraska at Kearney has a 95-year tradition of preparing teachers, school counselors, school psychologists, speech pathologists and administrators.
+The University of Nebraska at Kearney has a 96-year tradition of preparing teachers, school counselors, school psychologists, speech pathologists and administrators.
 Teacher preparation has been a primary mission of UNK since inception and the institution continues to graduate more education professionals than any other major.
 With a focus on scholarly teaching, faculty value teacher/student relationships and continually assess and evaluate teaching/learning practices.
-A renewed model of undergraduate teacher education will begin Fall 2001.
+A renewed model of undergraduate teacher education began Fall 2001.

 Unique characteristics of the renewed Teacher Education Program include: a cohort format that encourages collaboration and support between students as well as students and faculty; a freshman education course; interdisciplinary classes that block English and political science classes with education classes; field-based experiences in schools and/or community agencies that are connected to all professional sequence courses; utilization of partner schools with diverse characteristics; and focused learning experiences concerning literacy, diversity, assessment and technology.
 The renewed program was created to meet the College of Education's mission in the areas of diversity, technology and preparing students to live in a democratic society.

-With the completion of the new College of Education building in Spring 2002, teacher education faculty will be located in the same building which will increase collaboration, facilitate interdisciplinary research efforts and provide state-of-the-art technology to enhance teaching and learning.
+With the completion of the new College of Education building in Spring 2002, teacher education faculty are located in the same building which increases collaboration, facilitate interdisciplinary research efforts and provide state-of-the-art technology to enhance teaching and learning.
 The new facility will help UNK continue to be on the cutting edge of educational issues and reforms and provide the highest quality of education.

 905 West 25th Street, Kearney, NE 68849 | UNK Contact Information | UNK Site Map |